-There’s a small brouhaha over in the copywriting/salesmanship forum I run as part of the Rebel Rant Coaching Club.
-If all the participants were in a room together, fisticuffs might be thrown.
+There’s a small brouhaha in the copywriting/salesmanship world.
+If you put all the participants in a room together, fisticuffs might be thrown.

 But the gist of it all concerns the role of salesmanship in the real world.